UsualDeveloper/PlainLogsToDbConverter/README.md

  Defined fields are inserted into separate table columns for better logs filtering.

 ## How to use
-The logs conversion process is configured with *log-conversion-config.json* file.
-Sample file is included in the application repository.
-Configuration parameters:
+The application should be run with two command line arguments in the following order:
+ - path to conversion configuration file
- - `InputLogFilePath` - path to the file to be processed
+ - path to input file containing logs to be transformed

+ Sample application call:
+ _PlainLogsToDbConverter.Console.exe .\Samples\log-patterns-and-templates-sample\log-conversion-config.json .\Samples\log-patterns-and-templates-sample\sample-logs.txt_

+Configuration file parameters:
  - `ConnectionString` - connection string to the target MS SQL Server database
  - `LogTableName` - name of the table where the logs should be inserted - if the table does not exist, it will be created automatically
- - `LogRegexTemplates` - array of log matching patterns matching and templates for structurized logs to be saved into a database.
+ - `Patterns` - array of log matching patterns matching and templates for structurized logs to be saved into a database.
 Log patterns and templates are described more thoroughly in the next section.

+ Sample configuration file is included in the application repository.

 ## Log matching patterns and structured log templates
 ### Matching pattern